FIWARE/catalogue/security/README.md

 ### What is the Keycloak VC-Issuer ?

-The Keycloak-VC-Issuer is plugin for Keycloak to support SIOP-2/ OIDC4VP clients and issue VerifiableCredentials through the OIDC4VCI-Protocol to compliant wallets.
+The Keycloak-VC-Issuer is plugin for [Keycloak](https://www.keycloak.org/) to support SIOP-2/ OIDC4VP clients and issue [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) through the OIDC4VCI-Protocol to compliant wallets.

 ### Why use the Keycloak VC-Issuer ?

+Issuance of Verified credentials is an essential step in creating a common data space.
+Effectively creating a digital club card allowing a user to access various services.
+This plugin extends the existing Keycloak service so that Keycloak itself is able to issue a credential.

 <a name="credentials-config-service"/>